NathanCustom Tailors

 Numbers on a tape measure do not capture everything.
 An experienced tailor sees that your left shoulder sits half an inch higher.
 They notice that you lean slightly forward.
 They see where your body carries tension and how that affects the way fabric drapes.
 These observations go into the pattern adjustments but are nearly impossible to capture through self-measurement alone.

 That said, online MTM has gotten remarkably good -- especially for people who already know their measurements from a previous fitting.
 If you want to learn how to measure yourself accurately for remote ordering, we have a step-by-step visual measurement guide that walks you through the process.
+And when you are choosing cloth remotely, our fabric catalog shows you exactly what you are picking before anything gets cut.

 Honest Trade-Offs of MTM